rumpl/devoxx-docker/docs/04-namespaces-and-chroot.md

 tmpfs on /mnt type tmpfs (rw,relatime)
 ```

+> [!NOTE]
-> Note: `unshare` is a Linux command that runs a program in a new namespace.
-In this case, it creates a new mount namespace and then runs the `sh` shell in it.
+> `unshare` is a Linux command that runs a program in a new namespace.
+> In this case, it creates a new mount namespace and then runs the `sh` shell in
+> it.
 This isolates the mount operations from the rest of the system.

 In the second terminal first run `docker ps` and find the ID of the first
 running container.
 Then you can: